Leadout-Capital/leadout-site/README.md

 any of the sections.
 Make sure to read field descriptions before updating content, since editing certain fields may cause breaking changes in the site.

+When updating longer text fields, you can apply formatting using **Markdown**.
+Contentful provides a cheatsheet for Markdown, but you can also find one [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Publishing changes

 To publish your changes, select the green `Publish` button on the right side of the page, under the `Status` section.